bcgov/aries-vcr/docs/Subscription-Web-Hooks.md

 # Subscription Web Hook Notifications

-Interested parties can subscribe to web hook notifications about updates to Topics and Credentials within an Acries VCR deployment.
+Interested parties can subscribe to web hook notifications about updates to Topics and Credentials within an Aries VCR deployment.

 There are 3 subscription types supported: